 According to officials at Tribhuvan International Airport (TIA), Jazeera Airways Flight J9-1541 and J9-1543 aircraft, Airbus A320, carrying Nepali citizens are scheduled to land at the airport at around 11:30 and 13:30 Hours respectively tomorrow.

-The carrier was scheduled to fly Tribhuvan International Airport today, due to the time factor and the facility at both the airport the airline had rescheduled the flight for tomorrow.
+The Jazeera Airways was scheduled to fly Tribhuvan International Airport today, due to the time factor and the facility at both the airport the airline had rescheduled the flight for tomorrow.

 The flight will bring back home the people corresponding to the government’s plan to evacuate Nepalis stranded abroad.